 Id.
 Moreover, if Plaintiff wished to take a day off, she was required to request permission from Defendant.
 See Plaintiff’s Declaration, Exhibit B, at Paragraph 4.

-Defendant’s website also “guarantees” its clients satisfaction.
-It states that if the client is unsatisfied, a “back-up” (quotes in original) will take the Plaintiff’s place:
+Defendant’s website also “guarantees” its client’s satisfaction.2 It states that if the client is unsatisfied, a “back-up” (quotes in original) will take the Plaintiff’s place:

 Defendant has a progressive disciplinary system applicable to Plaintiff.
 It has 3 levels of “offense descriptions” that can lead to “termination”.
 See Exhibit F. Plaintiff was forced to sign onto this system and was subject to it.
 See Exhibit G.